|On this page|

-Digital assets are stored in a digital asset library file, with a
+Digital assets are stored in a digital asset library file, with an

 .hda (Houdini Digital Assets) extension.
-(Older versions of Houdini created libraries with a
+(Older versions of Houdini created libraries with an

 .otl extension.)
-A library file contain one or more digital assets.
+A library file contains one or more digital assets.

 Houdini loads any asset libraries it finds in

 HOUDINIPATH/hda.
 You can also manually install libraries from other locations using the operator type manager.
 It’s possible to add directories to the

 The Orbolt store contains many free and for-pay digital assets you can download directly into Houdini and use in your scenes.